Vera Menchik: Early life and background

 Vera Mencikova was born on 16 February 1906 in Moscow to Olga and František Menčík, who were English and Czech respectively.
-She had a younger sister Olga who was born a year or two later and also became a chess player.
+She had a younger sister Olga who was born a year later and also became a chess player.
 Her mother and father both worked for estate owners who were members of the Russian nobility.
 Her mother was a governess who acted as a private tutor for the owners' children while her father was the manager of their estates.
 Her mother's parents already lived in Russia, where her mother's father Arthur worked as a cotton manufacturer.
 Vera's father came to Russia in 1904 after an invite from his uncle to work as a mechanic at his textile factory.
 Her father later owned a mill and resumed working as a mechanic.
 Menchik and her family lived in a large six-room flat and had an above-average standard of living.

 Menchik was taught how to play chess by her father at age nine.
 When she was eleven, the Russian Revolution that started in 1917 began to reshape her life.
 Her family was forced to share the extra space in their flat with the impoverished residents from the lower floors of their building.
 Menchik switched her education from a private girls' school to a Soviet public school, and her father's mill was seized.
 At her new school, the students started a chess club in her last year in Moscow.
 Menchik joined the club and played her first tournament there at age 14 with other students and teachers, none of whom were women or girls.
 Although the tournament was not completed, Menchik would have finished in second or third place.
 She stated that the tournament "gave birth to [her] sporting spirit".
 Not long after, Menchik left Russia in 1921 amidst her parents splitting up and their family having already been forced to move into a different home.
 She and her sister stayed with their mother and moved to Hastings on the southeastern coast of England to live with their maternal grandmother Marie, who had already left Moscow for Hastings because of the war.
 Meanwhile, her father moved back to Bohemia to live in his childhood home in Bystrá nad Jizerou.